If you haven’t written a successful tender before you might find the process can be quite daunting. Here are a few tips to keep you on track:

 10. Submit your tender on time

 Late or incomplete tender responses are nearly always rejected.
-This is particularly true when submitting the document electronically so make sure you give yourself enough time to get the document completed.
+This is particularly true when submitting the document electronically so make sure you give yourself enough time to get the document completed and uploaded.

 Madrigal Communications is an Australian communication consultancy that helps professional organisations improve their profits and presentation by creating convincing and engaging content.
 Contact us for more information.